apenella/go-docker-builder/README.md

 ```

 #### Context
-Docker build context is a set of files required to build a docker image. `go-docker-builder` library supports two kind of sources for build context: `path` and `git`
+Docker build context is a set of files required to build a docker image. `go-docker-builder` library supports two kind of sources to create the Docker build context: `path` and `git`

 ##### Path
-When files are located on local host, Docker build context must be created as `path`, and it is only required to set the local folder path where files are located.
+When files are located on local host, Docker build context must be created as `path`, and it is only required to define the local folder where files are located.

 A `PathBuildContext` instance represents a Docker build context as path.
 ```go